 Further, passive income from real estate has several tax advantages, like having the ability to claim MACRS depreciation as a tax deduction among many other deductible expenses for maintaining the property.

 While prices fluctuate, homes have consistently increased in value over long periods of time.
-This means that younger generations should be able to sell your home for more than you spent on it.
+This means that younger generations should be able to sell their homes for more than they spent on it—adding to generational wealth.

 However, buying entire buildings isn’t the only way to build generational wealth from real estate.
 You might also choose to invest in a Real Estate Investment Trust (REIT).
 A REIT is a company that owns income-producing real estate.